jmv74211/TFM_security_system_PI/README.md

 Once the application is installed and configured, we can execute it using the [app.sh](https://github.com/jmv74211/TFM_security_system_PI/blob/master/app.sh) script located in the root directory of the application.

+> **Note:** Remember that if you have done a complete installation (necessary components for the object detector agent) then you have to set the value of the `OBJECT_DETECTOR_INSTALLED` variable to "true" in [app.sh](https://github.com/jmv74211/TFM_security_system_PI/blob/master/app.sh) to be able to start all the services.

 ```bash
 $ sudo chmod u+x ./app.sh